-I paint because there is something to be said about creating something with your hands.
 I paint because I was raised surrounded by a creative and arty family who always supported my artistic talent.
 I am inspired by random moments.
 I paint what I find to be calming beauty in my busy life.
 The one common denominator in my work is vibrant and saturated color.